metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - DONE  I haven't brought in configurative numbers yet, and that needs to be done.
 And it feels more substantial than just a methods piece ...
 - wrote a section on configurative enumerations -- does that need to be put at the centre of things?
 Not convinced by it -- see line 144 -- because it seems like the capital number, which is a single number, is now treated like an ensemble.
 Included the hardware store riddle, which helped.
 - brought in the first figure and talked about it in more detail.
 Hopefully the triviality of the name counting won't be lost too much; but I can strengthen it a bit.
 Feel better after starting to re-write it a bit.
-- TODO: begin conclusion by talking about the conversion from capital numbers to configurative enumerations.
+- DONE: begin conclusion by talking about the conversion from capital numbers to configurative enumerations.

 ## Tue 13 Dec 09:06:50 GMT 2016